-People across the country now have more flexibility over when they can access their funds (usually 55 years or over), and how to take money from your pension pot.
+People across the country now have more flexibility over when they can access their funds (usually 55 years or over), and how to take money from your pension savings pot.

 With this flexibility, we believe it’s essential you get professional advice, to ensure you’re taking your money tax-efficiently and that your funds will last through retirement.
 Fortunately, we’re experts in pensions, investments and retirement planning, and we’re on-hand to give you guidance, advice and recommendations.